grafana/xk6-replit/README.md

 In order to run REPLIT as as a standalone application (for example, to experiment with different k6 JS libraries), download one of the REPLIT binaries and run it without any arguments (`./replit`).

 ## Features

 ### Multi-line input

-REPLIT supports basic multi-line input.
-Once it sees a semicolon, it will execute the code.
-Otherwise, it will wait for more input.
-This allows you to copy and paste code snippets into the REPL directly and execute them.
+REPLIT supports multi-line input.
+It waits to execute the code until your input is compilable.
+This allows you to copy and paste code snippets directly into the REPL.

 ```bash
 >>> await new Promise(